Ben Higgins Reacts To Arie Luyendyk Jr.’s Controversial ‘Bachelor’ Decision To Dump Becca Kufrin, ‘ET’ Reports

 Former Bachelor Ben Higgins is speaking up after Season 22’s Arie Luyendyk Jr. decided to propose and then break up with Becca Kufrin for his runner-up, Lauren Burnham, saying that it could have been better if cameras were not rolling when he did this.

-According to Entertainment Tonight, the 29-year-old TV personality weighed in on the controversial finale of The Bachelor Season 22 after the heartbreaking scene where Arie ended his engagement with Becca was aired on Monday.
+According to Entertainment Tonight, the 29-year-old TV personality weighed in on the controversial finale of The Bachelor Season 22 after the heartbreaking scene, where Arie ended his engagement with Becca, was aired on Monday.

-In the show’s final episode, which had been teased as “the most dramatic finale yet,” Arie gave the final rose to Becca proposed to her, according to Variety.
+In the show’s final episode, which had been teased as “the most dramatic finale yet,” Arie gave the final rose to Becca and proposed to her, according to Variety.

 “I choose you today and I choose you everyday,” he said.